nzzdev/Q-server/docs/developing-tools.md

 ## API Endpoints
 A __Q tool__ is a HTTP service providing an API to get rendering information for a given dataset.
 Two endpoints have to be specified:

-- __POST__ _/rendering-info/..._: The dotted part is variable and dependent on the specific target-tool combination.
-The following endpoints are feasable:
-  - _/rendering-info/html-static_: returns markup and optional stylesheets
-  - _/rendering-info/html-js_: returns markup, optional styleheets and scripts which have to be loaded on client side
-  - _/rendering-info/image_: returns an image, use for those targets which cannot render markup

-   Of course you can also define other endpoints which better fit your needs.
-The exact endpoint is configured in _config/tools.js_ of your Q server config (i.e. Q server demo in our example) for each tool and target individually.
+- __POST__ e.g. _/rendering-info/html-static_: Get rendering information for the POSTed data.
+The exact endpoint path is variable and specified in _config/tools.js_ of your Q server implementation for each tool and target individually.
+The path may be meaningful in the sense of what will be returned.
+Hence, we consider the following endpoint paths as feasable for our environment:
+  - _/rendering-info/html-static_: returns static rendering information, like markup and optional stylesheets
+  - _/rendering-info/html-js_: returns rendering information that contains client side scripts among markup and optional styleheets

+   For targets which cannot render any markup, we will add _/rendering-info/image_ in the near future to return an image instead.

    Example for a basic html-static route:
    ```javascript